pyupio/safety-db/README.md

 The data is collected by filtering CVEs and changelogs for certain keywords and then manually reviewing them.
 Take a look at [previous pull requests](https://github.com/pyupio/safety-db/pulls) to see how that looks like.

+## What is this not?

+This is not a hall of shame, or a list of packages to avoid.
+The package maintainers show a great responsibility by documenting and fixing security issues in such a way that they can be listed here.
+That's extremely valuable when considering using a package in production.

 ## Using this data

 For humans: